SarvarKh/ofn-wiki/Spree-Upgrade:-Stock-locations.md

 * Have only a `default` stock location per instance.
 * Remove any added UI that may allow users to create/read/update/delete stock locations.
 * Stick to our current UI as much as possible.
-* Provide the rquired customization on top of Spree so that all shipments use the same stock location.
+* Provide the required customization on top of Spree so that all shipments use the same stock location.

 So this part of the data model will then look like: